MasonR03/cs361_microservice_a/README.md

 ## Mitigation Plan
 For which teammate did you implement “Microservice A”?

-    I implemented Microservice A for [Teammate Name].
+    I implemented Microservice A for Elliott.
 Current status of the microservice:

     The microservice is complete and fully functional.